Laravel-Backpack/docs/5.x-dev/upgrade-guide.md

 <a name="upgraade-steps"></a>
 ## Upgrade Steps

-The upgrade guide might seem long or intimidating, but really, it's an easy upgrade.
-But **most projects will only be affected by a few of the breaking changes outlined below**.
+The upgrade guide might seem long or intimidating, but really, it's an easy upgrade. **Most projects will only be affected by a few of the breaking changes outlined below**.
 And when there are changes needed, they're pretty small.

 Please **go thorough all steps**, to ensure a smooth upgrade process.
 The steps are color-coded by how likely we think that step is needed for your project: <span class="badge badge-danger text-white" style="text-decoration: none;">High</span>, <span class="badge badge-warning text-white" style="text-decoration: none;">Medium</span> and <span class="badge badge-secondary-soft" style="text-decoration: none;">Low</span>. **At the very least, read what's in bold**.